 Medical treatment of nasal turbinate enlargement causing nasal obstruction includes use of nasal steroid sprays, hypertonic saline nasal irrigations and other allergy treatments when appropriate.
 When medical treatment is not entirely effective, a procedure called turbinate reduction or modification can be employed.
 The goal of this procedure is to improve breathing through the nose.

 This procedure may be performed by itself or in conjunction with correction of deviated nasal septum as well as endoscopic surgery for chronic sinusitis.
 The procedure consists of using a 3 mm wide suction device that is placed underneath the mucous membrane lining in the turbinates to remove excessive tissue.
 Another method using coblation technology may also be used.
 Both techniques will reduce the nasal turbinate to a normal size but it is not removed.
 This can be performed under general anesthesia or comfortably in the office under local anesthesia.
 Nasal packing is not required.

 If you are experiencing nasal congestion, stuffiness or feeling like you do not get enough air through your nose, you may have enlargement of the nasal turbinates.
 Contact us to schedule an appointment with Dr. Sikand or Kate Paner, PA-C for a personalized consultation today!
-You can reach us at (702) 213-6468, or you can fill out our online form to schedule an appointment by email.
+You can reach us at (702) 213-6468, or you can fill out our online form to request an appointment by email.